-STEP 2: Complete on-line admission to candidacy form
+STEP 2: Complete on-line Admission to Candidacy Request form

-- Candidate Name: Student's first and last name - Program: Student's program - Anticipated Graduation Date: Expected graduation date - Date the Degree Plan was approved by the GSBS office: Date signed by Associate Dean - Date of qualifying exam: Date the student successfully passed the qualifying exam - Advisory Committee: Typed names of the chair and other committee members - Signature of Committee Chair: Once the form has been completed on-line, the Chair should print the form.
+- Candidate Name: Student's first and last name - Program: Student's program - Anticipated Graduation Date: Expected graduation date - Date the Degree Plan was approved by the GSBS office: Date signed by the GSBS Office - Date of qualifying exam: Date the student successfully passed the qualifying exam - Advisory Committee: Typed names of the chair and other committee members - Signature of Committee Chair: Once the form has been completed on-line, the Chair should print the form.
 The original signed form should be forwarded to the GSBS Office.